sleeplessinc/dadu/README.md

 		dadu.handleUpload(req, res, options);

-If you include a callback in the options object, this will be called with the an error, or the full path of the uploaded file.
+If you include a callback in the options object, this will be called with an error, or the full path of the uploaded file.

 		dadu.handleUpload(req, res, {
 			cb: function(error, path) {
 				if(error)
-					// something went wrong
+					console.log("ERROR: "+error);
+				else
 					// path == the filesystem path where uploaded file was stored }
 		});